oleg-sergeyevich/homework_14/README.md

 # Works on condition of input in one line.
-If you move to a line below, there will be errors in the output of information
+If you move to a line below, there will be errors in the output of information.
+Use only lowercase letters of the English alphabet